kathl/EURO-VO-tutorials/README.md

 # EURO-VO tutorials

-This repository will contain the scientific tutorials from the EURO-VO webpage (http://www.euro-vo.org/?q=science/scientific-tutorials) rewritten in python and presented as jupyter notebooks.
+This repository is dedicated to the update of the scientific tutorials of the EURO-VO webpage (http://www.euro-vo.org/?q=science/scientific-tutorials).
+Ideally we can use this repository to exchange and collaboratively work on drafts of the tutorial updates.
+Once we are happy with the result, it is published on the EURO-VO webpage and the ASTERICS DADI Product Repository.